ccrismancox/IO_TugOfWar/readme.md

 ```bash
 bash pyopt_setup_python3.sh
 ```
-This step may take up to 30 minutes depending on network speed and you may be prompted to press "Enter" at one or more points in the process.
+This step may take up to 30 minutes depending on network speed, and you may be prompted to press "Enter" at one or more points in the process.
 As software is downloaded, updated, or installed you may notice various background notifications appearing.
 These are normal and can be ignored.

 5. Run the file `Rpackages.R`
 ```bash